chriskjaer/lorem/README.md

 ## Note
-This is my first foray into elixir.
+This is my first foray into elixir and how to work with the language.
 Please open an issue or notify me if you see code that could be written in a more idiomatic way.